Bruno Lulaj: 2017–18 season: Second loan to Laçi

 In June 2017, Lulaj returned to Skënderbeu.
 He was included in Ilir Daja's team for the 2017–18 UEFA Europa League qualifying rounds.
 Lulaj played his first match since the return on 5 October, netting a goal in the returning leg of 2017–18 Albanian Cup against Adriatiku Mamurras.
 The match finished in a 9–1 win for Skënderbeu, who progressed to the next round 17–1 on aggregate.

-In January 2018, Lulaj was sent on loan at Laçi for the remainder of the 2017–18 season.
+In January 2018, Lulaj was sent on loan to Laçi for the remainder of the 2017–18 season.
 He made his 50th Albanian Superliga appearance on 5 May in the home fixture against parent club Skënderbeu Korçë, netting his team's first goal in an eventual 3–2 comeback win.

 2018–19 season

 Lulaj returned to Skënderbeu in the first days of July 2018.
 He began the season by winning the 2018 Albanian Supercup against his former team Laçi, entering as a substitute in the last 14 minutes.

-In the 2018–19 Albanian Superliga season, he made only 12 appearances, collecting only 482 minutes, which prompted him to ask a transfer request at the end of the campaign.
+In the 2018–19 Albanian Superliga season, he made only 12 appearances, collecting only 482 minutes, which prompted him to make a transfer request at the end of the campaign.

 Kukësi

 On 18 June 2019, Lulaj was presented as the new player of Kukësi by penning a contract running out until June 2021.
 He made his debut on 18 August in the 2019 Albanian Supercup match against Partizani Tirana, entering as a second-half substitute in an eventual 4–2 extra-time loss.

-Five days later, Lulaj made his league debut in season opener against the same opponent at Elbasan Arena, with Kukësi winning 1–0; in the 62nd minute, however, he received a straight red card after a confrontation with opposite striker Theophilus Solomon, who was also sent-off.
+Five days later, Lulaj made his league debut in the season opener against the same opponent at Elbasan Arena, with Kukësi winning 1–0; in the 62nd minute, however, he received a straight red card after a confrontation with opposite striker Theophilus Solomon, who was also sent off.
 In an interview later, Lulaj admitted that he reacted wrongly, adding that the red card was fair for both him and Solomon.
 As a result of this, Lulaj missed the second league match against Flamurtari Vlorë.

 Tirana

-On 31 August 2022, Tirana announced to have signed with Lulaj on a three-year contract.
+On 31 August 2022, Tirana announced that it had signed with Lulaj on a three-year contract.

+Following the end of the 2023–24 season, Lulaj was released by the club along with several other players, becoming a free agent in the process.

 International career

 Youth

 Lulaj received his first Albania under-21 call by manager Skënder Gega for the friendly versus Italy on 6 May 2014.
 He was later part of Albania squad in the 2017 UEFA European Under-21 Championship qualifying campaign, playing 9 matches as centre-back, partnering Herdi Prenga.

-He made his competitive debut on 28 March 2015 in the first match against Liechtenstein which was won 0–2 by Lulaj's side.
+He made his competitive debut on 28 March 2015 in the first match against Liechtenstein, which was won 0–2 by Lulaj's side.
 Albania eventually finished 4th in Group 4, collecting 12 points from 10 matches, failing to secure a spot to final tournament.
 Lulaj finished his under-21 career by making 14 appearances, 9 in competitive matches and 5 in friendlies.